-For users running the Rudder server on Ubuntu Server 12.04 or later, any nodes running syslogd (not syslog-ng or rsyslog) will fail to send any reports about the configuration rules they have applied.
-This is the case by default on RHEL/CentOS 5, but not on any other supported platforms.

-Rudder will apply rules on nodes but will never get reports from those using syslogd.
+Any nodes running syslogd (not syslog-ng or rsyslog) will fail to send any reports about the configuration rules they have applied to a Rudder Server running on Ubuntu (and only on Ubuntu).
+Rudder will apply rules on nodes but will never get reports from them.
 Therefore Rudder will not be able to calculate compliance.